BriannaFaith/KaziKonnect/README.md

 Welcome to Kazi Konnect, a simple and intuitive job search web application designed to help users discover and apply for job opportunities effortlessly.
 This web app fetches job data from a local JSON file, allowing users to search for jobs based on titles and locations.
 Users can explore job details, view roles, and submit applications through a user-friendly interface.

 ## Set Up Instructions
-1.Clone the Repository- `bash
-   git clone https://github.com/BriannaFaith/KaziKonnect.git
+1. Clone the Repository- `bash git clone https://github.com/BriannaFaith/KaziKonnect.git cd kazikonnect-job-search-app
-   cd kazikonnect-job-search-app
+2. Run json-server --watch db.json to ensure the server with data  is up and running.
-2.Open index.html in your Browser:
+3. Open index.html in your Browser:
 Open the index.html file in your preferred web browser to access the app.

-3.Search for Jobs:
+4. Search for Jobs:
 Use the search bar to enter keywords and find relevant job openings.

-4.View and Apply:
+5. View and Apply:
 Explore job details and use the "Apply" button to submit your application.

-5.Submit Application:
+6. Submit Application:
 Fill out the application form and submit your application

 ## Technologies